-- We are now accepting requests for Fall 2017.
+- We are now accepting requests for Spring 2018.
 Requests should be submitted at least a month before the preferred date of your workshop.

-- Offices, student groups and programs directly impacting CC/SEAS students have priority in requests.
+- Offices, student groups and programs directly impacting Columbia College and Columbia Engineering undergraduates have priority in requests.
 Unfortunately, not all requests will be accommodated.

 - We will be able to accommodate some night and weekend requests, however Monday - Friday, 9:00a.m. - 7:00p.m. is preferable.